 The Sprawl is independent Alberta journalism.
 It's crowdfunded, ad-free, and made in Calgary— a reinvention of local journalism in tough times.
 The 11 principles of the Sprawl Manifesto guide all we do.

 We launched in September 2017 to cover Calgary’s municipal election.
 It began as a zany experiment.
 And hey, it worked!
-A surge of community support turned our tiny shop into a going concern.
+A surge of community support turned our tiny shop into a stable online magazine.

 In 2018, we won a national Digital Publishing Award for best news coverage (small newsroom).
 In 2019, we won another Digital Publishing Award for general excellence in digital publishing.
 The Sprawl took gold in the "small" category, standing alongside national media heavyweights Maclean's (medium) and CBC News (large).

 In addition to crowdfunding, in 2018 The Sprawl received $100,000 through the Digital News Innovation Challenge, a partnership between Ryerson University and the Facebook Journalism Project to support emerging news startups in Canada.

 The Sprawl is a member of the National NewsMedia Council, a voluntary self-regulatory organization that deals with ethical and journalistic practices in gathering and reporting the news.
 See mediacouncil.ca or call 1-844-877-1163 for more information.

 Who we are